2025 Legal Guide to Selling a Gun in Rhode Island (RI) for 2026

 - Violation of a protective order

-- Disorderly conduct (A disorderly conduct conviction shall result in prohibition under this section if and only if the offense involves the use or attempted use of force or the threatened use of a dangerous weapon)
+- Disorderly conduct (Only if the offense involves the use or attempted use of force or the threatened use of a dangerous weapon).

 FEDERAL DISQUALIFICATION CATEGORIES